esnet-security/zeek_scram/README.md

 This code was heavily adopted from NCSA's zeek_bhr.

-Requires the scram-zeek python module.
+Requires the scram-client python module.

 Usage
 -----